 Jake glanced at Bruce and, as casually as he could manage, nodded and winked to acknowledge his participation, trying to treat him like one of the guys.
 But the glance came at a price, the image of Bruce spiking Jake’s anxiety, heightening it a hundredfold, pushing him ever closer to the spew zone.

 Because Bruce was not an easy man to look at.
-He was Quasimodo meets Hills Have Eyes, with a pinch of The Goonies, Lotney sloth’s silly asymmetry thrown in, blending just the right dose of absurdity with the hideous to give him top billing at any side show, even back in the industry’s’ pre-PC heyday when ogling freaks was accepted pastime.
-An orange-red ring around his mouth that looked like clown lips—some kind of rash, Jake guessed—was just icing on the cake of disturbing.
+He was Quasimodo meets Hills Have Eyes, with maybe a pinch of The Goonies, Lotney sloth’s silly asymmetry thrown in, blending just the right dose of absurdity with the hideous to give him top billing at any side show, even back in the industry’s’ pre-PC heyday when ogling freaks was accepted pastime.

 Despite the fact that he was utterly unsightly, spontaneously scary as shit, possibly dangerous—no telling what he was handi-capable of, Jake had no clue what might be going on in his crane bitten brain—he still liked him a trillion times more than his brother, The Brett-ster.
 Who at the moment, began jabbing Jake in the back with a stiff index finger, prodding him on and yelling in his ear along with the dozen or so other crewmembers who had gathered to take in the festivities.

 Jake nodded and held the fish aloft, playing the part to perfection.
 It was time anyway, he had calculated.
 Even though he had decided months ago when he first began planning this quest that he’d partake in this, or any other custom or chore in order to fit in and keep his intentions hush-hush, he still thought it best to feign reluctance.
 Sell the role, blend in, gain trust.